-Greenhouse Gas Emissions Cap GHG emissions at 49.5 million tonnes of carbon dioxide equivalent (MtCO2e) for our Malaysia operations by 2024

-As part of our broader efforts to achieve our NZCE 2050 aspiration, we are collaborating with various global organisations.
+Greenhouse Gas Emissions Cap GHG emissions at 49.5 million tonnes of carbon dioxide equivalent (MtCO2e) for our Malaysia operations by 2024 aspiration, we are collaborating with various global organisations.
 In November 2021, we endorsed the World Bank's Zero Routine Flaring by 2030 Initiative and the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) to deliver greater transparency around actions on climate change.